 Democrats are more divided on Wall Street's impact: About as many say Wall Street does more to hurt the economy (46%) as say it does more to help (41%).

-Republicans more likely to say Wall Street helps U.S. economy; Democrats are more divided on impact
+Republicans more likely to say Wall Street helps U.S. economy; Democrats are more divided on impact country, while only about (26%) say that they are satisfied.

-% who say ...

 Views of national conditions turn more negative